Exsultate, jubilate: Structure

+Musicologist Stanley Sadie called the final section, "Alleluia", "a jewel of a piece with its high spirits and its wit ... like no other piece of Mozart's; its music speaks unmistakably of his relaxed high spirits at the time he wrote it and of the elation and confidence that his opera-house success had brought him".

 Although nominally for liturgical use, the motet has many features in common with Mozart's concert arias, such as those drawn from his operas.
 Mozart also used elements of concerto form in this motet.

+Instrumentation

+The motet is scored for soprano solo, 2 oboes (or 2 flutes), bassoon, 2 natural horns in F, organ, 1st and 2nd violins and violas, cello, and double bass.

+The occasionally divided viola section gives the orchestra a richer sound.
+This is something Mozart did more often, for example in his Sinfonia Concertante KV 364 in E-flat major for violin, viola and orchestra.

 Libretto

 Written in Latin, the author of the text is unknown but may have been Rauzzini.

 Revisions

 The text of the first Salzburg version differs in the first and second section.

 The second Salzburg version differs from the previous only in the first section.